tokyodev-inc/tokyodev-devographics/readme.md

 - Make the outlines of each survey available to the survey form app.
 - Connect to the database and generate the data for the results app's charts.
-- Provide the internationalisation strings for each locale.
+- Provide the internationalisation strings for each locale

 ##### Code